-Students may take six (6) weeks of family bonding leave with pay.
+Graduate students may take up to 8 weeks of family bonding leave with pay.
 An enrolled student in good academic standing who chooses to take a leave of absence because of the recent birth or adoption of his or her child may request a bonding leave by submitting a bonding leave petition to the Graduate Office for approval.
-Bonding leave is in addition to pregnancy leave, providing eligible students with a combined total of up to 12 weeks of paid leave.
+Bonding leave is in addition to pregnancy leave, providing eligible students with a combined total of up to 14 weeks of paid leave.
 Students returning from an approved bonding leave shall return to his or her program in good academic standing following the leave, subject to the administrative requirements described above.
+If in Caltech housing, students may remain while on bonding leave.